Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

 In this section, we investigate the finite-sample properties of the confidence sets for the emergence, collapse, and recovery dates of a bubble proposed in the previous sections.
 The data-generating process is given by \eqref{model:emerging} with $\{\varepsilon_t\} \sim i.i.d.\ N(0, 6.79^2)$, $y_0 = 100$, and $T = 200$, which follows a setting similar to that considered in PSY.
 The AR(1) parameters are specified as local-to-unity: $\phi_a = 1 + a/T$ and $\phi_b = 1 - a/T$ with $a \in \{2,4,6\}$, referred to as the small, medium, and large bubble, respectively.
 We report the empirical coverage rate and the average length of the confidence set relative to the regime length used in the tests for the break-date location.
 Results are based on 2{,}000 replications with a nominal confidence level of 0.9, implemented by setting the significance level to 0.05 for each one-sided location test.
 Note that we refer to the latter as ``length,'' even though the confidence set can be a (possibly) discontinuous subset of sample points.
+We also note that in the simulations, we always include the point estimate of the break date in the confidence set even though it might be possible for it to be excluded by the tests proposed in the previous section.

 We consider the following break-date specifications: (Case 1) $\lambda_e = 0.3$, $\lambda_c = 0.5$, and $\lambda_r = 0.7$; (Case 2) $\lambda_e = 0.4$, $\lambda_c = 0.6$, and $\lambda_r = 0.8$; (Case 3) $\lambda_e = 0.5$, $\lambda_c = 0.7$, and $\lambda_r = 0.9$; and (Case 4) $\lambda_e = 0.4$, $\lambda_c = 0.6$, and $\lambda_r = 0.7$.
 We report the detailed results for Case 1; the remaining cases are summarized in the online appendix.